 Boebert will be the first woman to represent the 3rd Congressional District, and only the fifth woman to go to Congress from Colorado, joining Schroeder and her successor, Democrat Diana DeGette, as well as Republican Marilyn Musgrave and Democrat Betsy Markey, who both represented the 4th Congressional District.

-Boebert’s race against Democratic nominee Diane Mitsch Bush marked only the fourth time in Colorado that both major party congressional nominees have been women, following the 2008 contest between Musgrave and Markey, Democrat Angie Paccione’s 2006 run against Musgrave, and the 1998 election between DeGette and her Republican challenger, Nancy McClanahan.
+Boebert’s race against Democratic nominee Diane Mitsch Bush marked only the ninth time in Colorado that both major party congressional nominees have been women, following the 2008 contest between Musgrave and Markey, Democrat Angie Paccione’s 2006 run against Musgrave, and the 1998 election between DeGette and her GOP challenger, Nancy McClanahan, plus five times Schroeder faced Republican women in 1980 and in all four elections from 1984-1990.

 Boebert and Hickenlooper also appear to be the first restaurateurs elected to represent Colorado in Washington.